-Entries for the European Astronomy Journalism Prize must be about astronomy and related areas of technology, or about the work and lifestyles of astronomers, engineers or others working in the field of astronomy.
+Entries for the Prize must be about astronomy and related areas of technology, or about the work and lifestyles of astronomers, engineers or others working in the field of astronomy.
 The entries must reflect European interests and they can be online, written or broadcast.

 Terms and conditions of the European Astronomy Journalism Prize

 The Prize winner will be offered a trip to the European Southern Observatory (ESO) facility at Paranal, Chile: the Very Large Telescope (VLT), the world’s most advanced optical instrument.
-Flights to Chile from the United Kingdom, and accommodation, meals and necessary transport within Chile, will be provided by ESO and the Science and Technology Facilities Council (STFC).
+Flights to Chile from the relevant member ESO member state, or by default from the United Kingdom, as well as accommodation, meals and necessary transport within Chile, will be provided by ESO and the Science and Technology Facilities Council (STFC).

 Opening and closing date

-Entry for the Prize opens at 09:00 British Standard Time on Monday 2 April 2012.
+Entry for the Prize opens at 09:00 British Summer Time on Monday 3 June 2013.

 Method of entry